Never the Twain

 Never the Twain is a British sitcom that ran for eleven series from 7 September 1981 to 9 October 1991.
+The series starred Windsor Davies (previously known for It Ain't Half Hot Mum) and Donald Sinden as rival antique dealers, and also co-starred Robin Kermode (later replaced by Christopher Morris), Julia Watson (later replaced by Tacy Kneale), Honor Blackman, Teddy Turner, Derek Deadman, Maria Charles and Zara Nutley.

-It was created by Johnnie Mortimer, and was the only sitcom he ever created without his usual writing partner, Brian Cooke.
-Mortimer wrote the entirety of the first two series, one episode of the seventh, and five out of six episodes of the eighth, with the rest being mainly written by John Kane and Vince Powell (who wrote the whole of the last three series).
+The series was created by Johnnie Mortimer, and was the only sitcom he created without his usual writing partner, Brian Cooke.
+Mortimer wrote all of the first two series, one episode of the seventh, and five out of six episodes of the eighth, with the rest mainly written by John Kane and Vince Powell (who wrote the whole of the last three series).

-The series starred Windsor Davies (previously known for It Ain't Half Hot, Mum) and Donald Sinden as rival antique dealers, and also co-starred Robin Kermode (later replaced by Christopher Morris), Julia Watson (later replaced by Tacy Kneale), Honor Blackman, Teddy Turner, Derek Deadman, Maria Charles and Zara Nutley.

 It was made by Thames Television for the ITV network.
-Since its run ended, it has been repeated a few times, including on UK Gold, later on ITV3, and more recently on Forces TV.
+Since its run ended, it has been repeated a few times, including on UK Gold, Forces TV, and as of July 2023 on ITV3 in their pre-9.00am comedy slot.
 The title is taken from the Rudyard Kipling poem The Ballad of East and West.
-The show's theme tune was composed by Jack Trombey and the track was entitled Domino.
+The show's theme tune was composed by Jack Trombey, and the track was entitled Domino.